ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | 128 | 128 | 16 |
 | 512 | 32 | 16 |
 | 1,024 | 16 | 16 |
-{: caption="How block size and IOPS affect throughput." caption-side="bottom"}
+{: caption="How block size and IOPS affect bandwidth." caption-side="bottom"}

-¹ If your cap is 1000 IOPS or 16 KB block size, the throughput caps at whatever limit is reached first.
+¹ If your cap is 1000 IOPS or 16 KB block size, the bandwidth caps at whatever limit is reached first.

-Maximum IOPS can still be obtained when you use smaller block sizes, but throughput is less.
-The following example shows how throughput decreases for smaller block sizes, when max IOPS is maintained.
+Maximum IOPS can still be obtained when you use smaller block sizes, but bandwidth is less.
+The following example shows how bandwidth decreases for smaller block sizes, when max IOPS is maintained.

 * 16 KB * 6000 IOPS == ~94 MBps
 * 8 KB * 6000 IOPS == ~47 MBps